Dr Ranbir Kaulsay addresses the European Parliament in Brussels about improving Anaphylaxis treatment standards in Europe and particularly in Ireland

 â€œThis attempt to block now extends to a proposal in IPHAâ€™s biosimilar consultation submission document to offer the State an automatic discount, without even a biosimilar competitor in the Irish market, going even further that their existing agreement with the Department of Healthâ€.

-In its consultation submission to the Department, Medicines for Ireland has recommended that measures to increase biosimilar uptake, including compulsory biosimilar prescribing quotas or gain share schemes whereby hospitals which switch to biosimilars can share in savings realised.
+In its consultation submission to the Department, Medicines for Ireland has recommended measures to increase biosimilar uptake, including compulsory biosimilar prescribing quotas or gain share schemes whereby hospitals which switch to biosimilars can share in savings realised.

 “We need to move beyond a position of protecting higher cost medicines such as biologics when more affordable but equally safe alternatives are available, to a position whereby we are actively supporting measures which attracts biosimilars to the Irish market, increases their usage by patients and creates budget to pay for new medicinesâ”, concluded Ms. Gannon.